-For solid fuel boilers and heaters representing the main heating system, the fuel type should be chosen as follows, proceeding from points 1 to 4 until a choice is made.
+For solid fuel boilers and heaters representing the main heating system, the fuel type should be chosen as follows:

 - 1. If the heating appliance is designed to burn only a wood fuel, in other words its design is such as to prohibit the use of any other fuel type, then the appropriate wood fuel type should be selected.
 Otherwise, a wood fuel should not be selected.
-This can be demonstrated by one of the following: - Documentation showing that the product warranty is void if the product is used with any fuel type other than wood fuels: - Listing of the product showing that the appliance burns wood fuels only.
+This can be demonstrated by one of the following: - Documentation showing that the product warranty is void if the product is used with any fuel type other than wood fuels; - Listing of the product showing that the appliance burns wood fuels only.